House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Medium cutting

-Image credit: Julio Olivencia Jr, U.S Department of Defense
+Image By: Julio Olivencia Jr, U.S Department of Defense

-Once you start getting into chainsaws intended to cut down trees or cut logs into firewood, you’ve moved past the ability of most electric chainsaws to work effectively.
+Once you start getting into chainsaws intended to cut down trees or cut logs into firewood, you can overlook most electric chainsaws since they’re less powerful.
 You’re also looking at bar lengths of 16-18 inches with engine displacements of 30cc to 50cc.

-These are pretty ideal chainsaws to have if you’re a homeowner who has to clean up after bad storms or in the spring.
+All-purpose gas chainsaws are perfect when you have to clean up after storms or cut down small trees.
 They aren’t powerful enough to do a lot of work daily, but they will provide enough power to bring down the occasional tree if called for.

 Chainsaws for Heavy-Duty Use